 Statutory redundancy payments (SRP) and short-time working

-Employees can claim an SRP if the short-time working runs for:
+Employees can claim a statutory redundancy payment if the short-time working runs for:

 - four consecutive weeks or longer, or